| | |

 How to make the most of your time in the Kruger National Park

 The Kruger National Park bridges the Mpumalanga and Limpopo provinces in north-eastern South Africa.
-Being the country’s largest unbroken wilderness area, this game reserve offers a premiere and is a favourite amongst national and foreign visitors alike.
-It offers an unparalleled game viewing experience, and there is that intangible quality about being in the bush that offers rest for the soul.
+As the country’s largest unbroken wilderness area, this game reserve offers a premier experience and is a favourite amongst both local and foreign visitors.
+It offers unparalleled game viewing, and there is that intangible quality about being in the bush that offers rest for the soul.

-After being privileged to have spent a fair bit of time in the Kruger National Park, we have put together a list of our seven best tips to help you make the most of your Kruger National Park experience.
+After being privileged to have spent a fair bit of time in the Kruger National Park, we’ve put together a list of our seven best tips to help you make the most of your experience.

 Just one of the many beautiful roads to explore in the Kruger National Park.